 - Ceramic tile is made from clay and is durable enough for most rooms of the house while having a softer, more comfortable walking surface compared to other tiles.

 - Porcelain tile is fired at a higher temperature than ceramic tile, making it more durable, less porous and more water-resistant than ceramic, but also more expensive.

 - Natural stone tile includes granite, marble, slate and other surfaces that have an elegant appearance but can be expensive.

-- Other types of tile include mosaic glass, metal, cement and engineered tile, which is created with limestone and the other materials.
+- Other types of tiles include mosaic glass, metal, cement and engineered tile, which is created with limestone, bits of marble and the other materials, like epoxy.

-- Rubber flooring is available in sheets and tiles that come in multiple colors, block sound and resist moisture.
+- Rubber flooring is available in sheets and tiles that come in multiple colors.
+Rubber blocks sound and resists moisture.

 - Gym flooring, typically made of rubber or foam, is available in interlocking tiles or rolls of sheeting.
 This type of flooring is created to withstand the wear and tear of gyms and high traffic.
 It can be exposed to water, reduces noise and absorbs shock.